 See more pictures after the break.

-See Elsa and the video after the break.
+See a picture of the cookies and the original commercial after break.